 Even streaming leader Spotify — with 10 million paying customers worldwide — is reportedly burning through cash as it seeks to attract enough subscribers to help it turn a profit.
 With just 250,000 subscribers, analysts say Beats Music is even further from that goal.

 Although analysts say Apple's purchase is largely an acquisition of talent and a way to offset the declining popularity of iTunes song downloads, the company notes its main source of revenue has always been from devices.
 Music is just a hook to make those devices more usable and attractive.

 Observers believe Apple's purchase of Beats could have both positive and negative effects for other streaming companies.

-On the one hand, if Apple Inc. pushes hard to promote streaming music subscriptions and makes the idea more acceptable to a broader audience that currently purchases downloads or acquire pirated music, the company's efforts could help all music services.
+On the one hand, if Apple Inc. pushes hard to promote streaming music subscriptions and makes it the idea more acceptable to a broader audience who currently purchase downloads or acquire pirated music, the company's efforts could help all music services.

 "We're cheering from the sidelines," says Paul Springer, senior vice president of the Americas for Rhapsody International, which has 1.7 million paying music subscribers worldwide.
 "When the most valuable company in the world says that music subscriptions are strategic to its future, that's great for our sector.
 That's great for customer awareness."

 Even so, there's a downside for the industry.
 Apple could easily devalue music subscriptions by running the service at a loss because it makes plenty of money elsewhere.
 Apple is likely to advertise and possibly offer bundled discounts to make Beats Music a bigger force.